-The following is the selection and screening process for Adult Mentors in the ECIWDB:
+The following is the selection and screening process for Adult Mentors in the CIWDB:

 - 1. Mentors must be at least 25 years of age. - 2.
-Mentors must complete a Kirkwood Community College background check.
-Background check must be completed within 90 days before beginning mentorship and updated annually thereafter. - 3.
-Mentor must complete a mentorship application, confidentiality statement, and pass background check results. rights and responsibilities agreement and provide background check results.

-4. Mentor must complete an interview with a youth workforce consultant
+Mentors must pay for and complete a background check.
+Background checks must be within 90 days before beginning mentorship. - 3.
+Mentor must complete a mentorship application, confidentiality statement, a rights and responsibilities agreement and provide background check results. - 4.
+Mentor must complete an interview with the Youth Standing Committee. - 5.
+Applications will be good for 90 days.